eysong/C-V2XMsgExchangeAssessingTool/README.md

 ### Set-up
 1. Install Python 3.12.
 If you already have it, skip to the next step.
 If not, install Python 3.12 depending on your operating system:
   - Windows: Install [here](https://www.python.org/downloads/release/python-31212/)
-  - Ubuntu/Debian Linux — Run the following commands
+  - Ubuntu/Debian Linux — For Ubuntu versions earlier than 24.04, run all the following lines.
+For users with Ubuntu 24.04 or newer, skip the first three lines.
       ```
       sudo apt update
       sudo apt install software-properties-common -y